Skip to main content

 annotations:

-# Note: Currently using this system image still requires submitting a ticket to apply
+# Note: using this OS image currently requires opening a support ticket.

 spec: